sethdjensen/portfolio/README.md

 Todo:

-1. Make forms work on back-end
+1. Make forms work on back-end & make some sections required
 2. Replace placehold image with MFW Logo
 3. Get hamburger icon in place of to-do link
 4. Fill in Lorem ipsum with real info